Force Majeure in terms of Turkish Tax Legislation and Coronavirus Effect on Tax Practices

 All rights of this article are reserved.
 This article may not be used, reproduced, copied, published, distributed, or otherwise disseminated without quotation or Erdem & Erdem Law Firm's written consent.
 Any content created without citing the resource or Erdem & Erdem Law Firm’s written consent is regularly tracked, and legal action will be taken in case of violation.

-Through the promulgation of the Law No. 7351, published in the Official Gazette dated 22.01.2022 and no. 31727, essential amendments are introduced to Turkish tax legislation.
-Apart from the tax amendments, a new provision has been added to...
+Through the promulgation of the Law Amending Some Laws No. 7226 (Law), published in the Official Gazette dated 26th March 2020 and No. 31080 (repeated), two important amendments are made in the tax legislation.